Our History and Dave’s Story

 A a coalition of national partners, including the Foundation, which established National Adoption Day in 1999, celebrates this special event for the first time in seven states.

-• An older man in a suit speaks at a podium with a microphone.
-Behind him are a U.S. flag and a large poster of a postage stamp promoting child adoption and supporting adoption charities.
+• An elderly man in a suit speaks at a podium with a microphone.
+He stands in front of a large illustrated postage stamp and an American flag.
+The podium displays a USPS logo.

 1999